jegonzal/PowerGraph/README.md

 # GraphLab PowerGraph v2.2

-## UPDATE: For a signficant evolution of this codebase, see GraphLab Create which is available for download at [GraphLab.com](graphlab.com)
+## UPDATE: For a signficant evolution of this codebase, see GraphLab Create which is available for download at [GraphLab.com](http://graphlab.com)

 ## History
-In 2013, team that created GraphLab PowerGraph started the Seattle-based company, GraphLab, Inc. The learnings from GraphLab PowerGraph and GraphChi projects have culminated into GraphLab Create, a enterprise-class data science platform for data scientists and software engineers that can simplify building and deploying advanced machine learning models as a RESTful predictive service.
-See [GraphLab.com](graphlab.com) for more information.
+In 2013, the team that created GraphLab PowerGraph started the Seattle-based company, GraphLab, Inc. The learnings from GraphLab PowerGraph and GraphChi projects have culminated into GraphLab Create, a enterprise-class data science platform for data scientists and software engineers that can simplify building and deploying advanced machine learning models as a RESTful predictive service.
+See [GraphLab.com](http://graphlab.com) for more information.

 ## Status
 GraphLab PowerGraph is no longer in active development by the founding team.
 GraphLab PowerGraph is now supported by the community at [http://forum.graphlab.com/](http://forum.graphlab.com/).